microconfig/microconfig/README.md

 Microconfig has another approach to store service's ip.
 We will discuss it later.
 For now, it's better to set the 'ip' property in the service-discovery config file.

 Microconfig syntax for placeholders ${**componentName**@**propertyName**}.
-Microconfig forces us to specify the component name(folder).
-This syntax matches better than just the property name
+Microconfig forces us to specify the component name.
+This syntax is better than just the property name
-(like ${serviceDiscoveryPortName}), because it makes it obvious based on which placeholder will be resolved and where to find initial placeholder value.
+(like ${serviceDiscoveryPortName}), because it makes it obvious where to find the original placeholder value.

 Let's refactor oracle db config using placeholders and environment specific overrides.